michaelmacinnis/oh/doc/manual.md

     my name is: y
     my name is: y

-An object may redirect a call to another object, as shown in the code below,
+An object may redirect a call to another object.
+The code below,

     define z: object {
         define name = "z"